wzrdk3lly/eth-allowlist-poc/README.md

 The changes to support the scope of this POC include:

-- setting a hardcoded protocolOwnerAddress rather than making the call to ENS contracts.
+- Setting a hardcoded protocolOwnerAddress rather than making the call to the ENS Oracle contracts.
+- Implementing a timelock ability for reregistering protocols.
+This will help mitigate protocol takeovers and attackers who attempt to create a new allowList implementation.

 ### Installation